vculibraries/alma-primo-customizations/alma-primo-bookplates.md

 ![bookplate brief display](http://vculibraries.github.io/alma-primo-customizations/readme-images/bookplate-briefdisplay.png)

 ### Full display
 `lds09` is the same `$a` text without the HTML tag wrapper.
-We insert this in the full display view and map it to the label Donor/Honoree.
+We insert this in the full display view and map it to the label Donor/Honoree in the "FrontEnd Display Fields" Code Table.

 ### Search configuration
 `lsr08` is the custom field for Search.
 We copied `599 $a` again so that the donor's name would be searchable and also created a little codeword ([LIBGIFT](http://search.library.vcu.edu/primo_library/libweb/action/dlSearch.do?institution=VCU&vid=VCU&search_scope=all_scope&dym=true&query=any,contains,libgift)) that librarians can use to find these quickly.